wfordh/higgins_site_hydeout/_drafts/ruminations-on-basketball.md

 Finally we have individual contributors such as Kevin Pelton and Dean Oliver.
 Pelton has  increased public awareness of basketball analytics through his work with Basketball Prospectus and ESPN.com.
 Oliver is considered by many to be the first intentional user of more advanced statistical methods to analyze basketball after becoming a player-coach at Cal Tech.
 He helped broaden knowledge through his seminal book, _Basketball on Paper_, and will be transitioning back to the sideline this year for the Wizards.

 These are some of the more important contributors to basketball analytics as we know it, but the path still goes back through coaches like Dean Smith.
 The level of analytics utilized by coaches has had a place in the game for a long time and would have continued to have a role at every level.
 Coaches are responsible for winning games, and winning games requires finding an optimal strategy for your roster.
 They have always used recorded stats - coaches come up with their own statistics all the time and often have assistants record non-traditional ones - to inspect the game.
 Sure, the technical revolution with computing power has allowed for innovation both within sports and other industries, but that simply sped it up.
 It didn't create analytics and the associated roles with teams out of nothing any more than the advent of video technology lead to the proliferation of video scouts and coordinators.

-(paragraph on possible alternate histories? what if some of the things mentioned in trace-back paragraph had failed in some way. what if they had been seen earlier?)

 But what if some of these things hadn't happened?
 What if Yao Ming breaks down one season sooner and Morey's Rockets falter, leading to his firing?
 Does Sloan still become the preeminent conference?
 What if Oliver didn't get a chance to build on his basketball knowledge with Bill Bertka's scouting company and decided to focus solely on engineering?
 Do we still have analytics in basketball?